Download our new report on tunnelling projects, putting into context HRE's £35.4 million repair cost for Queensbury Tunnel.

 The Queensbury Tunnel Society is driven by a desire to leave a positive legacy for future generations; we’re not just concerned about a decaying industrial relic.

 The proposed abandonment of the tunnel by its custodian, Highways England's Historical Railways Estate (HRE), will cost around £3 million.
 The funds will come from us, the taxpayer.
-However this presents a once-only opportunity to repair a structure which - when finances allow - could play a central role in a network of cycle paths connecting communities between Halifax, Bradford and Keighley.
+However this presents a once-only opportunity to repair a structure which - when finances allow - could form the centrepiece of a cycle path network connecting communities between Halifax, Bradford and Keighley.

 What the Historical Railways Estate expects to spend on abandoning the tunnel.